YanivZalach/Vim_Config/README.md

 ## Acknowledgments 🙏

-A special thanks to the Vim/NeoVim community for their continuous support.
+A special thanks to the Vim/NeoVim community for their support.

 ### Happy Editing! 🪶💻